jeffthorne/aqua-reports/README.md

 aqua_reports
 ====

-A custom use case reporting framework as a cli.
+A custom use case reporting framework as a cli.<br/>
 Auth defaults to external config file.
 Other auth plugins can be added if needed.

 Current Supported Reports
-1. Image Findings [formats: xlsx]
+* Image Findings [formats: xlsx]

 Project Status: Experimental